KizeRemi/tekitizi/README.md

 * thumbnails: Activate the thumbnails

 ## TODO
-- [x] Render of close button
+- [x] Add a parameters for number of image in thumbnails
-- [x] More parameters: number of image in thumbnails
+- [x] Add a parameter for the width of thumbnails